pc2/cc-slurm-sync/Readme.md

 # DEPRECATED

 This script was written some years ago with the aim to sync jobs from slurm to cluster cockpit.
-Meanwhile, a go bases slurm sync tool [cc-slurm-adapter](https://github.com/ClusterCockpit/cc-slurm-adapter) has been implemented.
+Meanwhile, a go based slurm sync tool [cc-slurm-adapter](https://github.com/ClusterCockpit/cc-slurm-adapter) has been implemented.
 We have tested the tool, found it to be good, and will therefore discontinue maintenance of this script.